thebestwp/thebestwordpress/content/posts/hugo.md

 While the front-end performance is greatly improved by caching, back-end functions like content-editing will often be painfully slow due to limited server resources and/or an excessive number of plugins.
 The dynamic nature of Wordpress also presents numerous [security risks](/posts/security) necessitating the frequent [installation of updates](/posts/updates).

+The performance issues of Wordpress are exactly why I prefer VPS over shared hosting providers.
+Shared hosting usually comes with some kind of impressive caching layer but clients who actually login and change content regularly are likely to experience some serious lag.

+### Hugo
-This website is made of static html and CSS.
+[Hugo](https://gohugo.io) is a static site generator which compiles html from markdown files and css from a theme.
+The result is a very fast, very secure website which is easy to update, cheap to host, and which scales extremely well.

+Hugo is available (for Linux, Win, Mac) as a single executable file which can be downloaded and run without being installed.
+There are no dependencies.

 thebestwordpress.site has:
 - No php
 - No database
 - No cache
 - No memcached, no redis, no varnish
+- No Cloudflare
+- No cookies
+- No analytics
 - No search field, no contact form, no e-commerce
 - No back-end to login to
 - No users, no password, only key-based ssh authentication for deployment
 - No graphics or javascript so far and I would like to keep it that way

 There is very little for the server to do and minimal "attack surface" for hackers to target.

-### Hugo

-[Hugo](https://gohugo.io) is a single executable file which can be downloaded and run without being installed.
-There are no dependencies.
+I am not saying that Hugo is better than Wordpress as they are very different things.
+I am saying that Hugo is the best choice for *me* as the writer of *this* blog.

 How I am using Hugo: